pth-ai/useful/README.md

 ## 🌟 Features

-- Strongly-typed utilities designed specifically for TypeScript.
+- Strongly-typed utilities designed specific1ally for TypeScript.
 - Comprehensive documentation for each utility.
 - Built with best practices in mind.
 - Continuously updated and maintained.